Water leaks

 Cause:

-• Several panel joints must be installed during manufacture in the wheel arch and luggage compartment areas.
-These connections are sealed with sealant.
+• Several panel joints must be installed during manufacturing in the wheel arch and luggage compartment areas.
+These joints are sealed with sealant.

-• Uneven application of sealant can lead to rupture in the sealed weld.
+• Uneven application of sealant may result in a rupture in the sealed weld.

 Corrective action: